A celebration of Ronaldo fan sites of the early 2000s – ‘My header is bad’

 Most of Ronaldoweb has disappeared into the ether, but what remains is a glorious cocktail of Word Art and bright colours.

-It is autumn 2018 and Ronaldo has bought a controlling stake in Real Valladolid for £27million.
+It is autumn 2022 and Ronaldo owns controlling stakes in Real Valladolid in Spain and Cruzeiro in Brazil.

 All of his fan sites have been deleted.

 By Benedict O’Neill